Drug and Alcohol Rehab in Gloucestershire

 The options that people will have for aftercare once they leave rehab will include:

 - One of the most effective options for aftercare is the 12 Step group.
 These meetings are free to attend (they accept donations), and they offer the individual a social support network of sober friends.
-The real advantage of choosing this option is that these groups not only provide the individual with a means to stay sober, but they also provide a program for living.
+The real advantage of choosing this option is that these groups not only provide the individual with a means to stay sober but also provide a program for living.
 They follow religion and the concept of a higher power.